ministryofjustice/cla_frontend/cla_frontend/assets-src/guidance/domestic_violence_definition.md

 ##Definition of domestic violence and abuse

 Any incident or pattern of incidents of controlling, coercive or threatening behaviour, violence or abuse between people aged 16 or over who are, or have been, partners or family members.

+The abuse could be (but is not limited to):

+* psychological
+* physical
+* sexual
+* financial
+* emotional

+###Definition of controlling behaviour
+Controlling behaviour covers